-FOR THE 2020-21 SCHOOL YEAR, THE BENNETT SCHOOL DISTRICT 29J WILL HAVE E-LEARNING DAYS INSTEAD OF CLOSING FOR SNOW DAYS.
+FOR THE 2022-23 SCHOOL YEAR, THE BENNETT SCHOOL DISTRICT 29J MAY HAVE E-LEARNING DAYS INSTEAD OF CLOSING FOR SNOW DAYS.
 PLEASE CHECK YOUR SEE-SAW PAGE FOR DETAILS ON HOW EACH SCHOOL WITHIN THE DISTRICT STRUCTURES THESE DAYS.

 Delays and Closures

 - Log in to your Infinite Campus Parent Portal

 - Click "Settings"

 - Click "Contact Preferences"

 - In rows Priority" and "Emergency" select "Text (SMS)"

 - Click "Save" at the bottom of the screen.

 When all BSD29J schools are closed: